NKDuyennn/llm_rag/README.md

 ### **Note**
 Since this is a free plan, the resources provided by Streamlit are limited, so it is advisable to use an embedding model with an API Key.

+## Future Development Directions

+### Development 1:
+The project plans to add a sign language recognition feature using AI and Computer Vision to capture real-time video from users.
+The system will recognize sign language, translate it into complete sentences, and input it into the chatbot system without the need for the user to type.
+A demo of the sign language recognition feature can be found in the `sign_language_translation` folder.

+### Development 2:
+The project plans to add a speech recognition feature that will translate spoken words into complete sentences and input them into the chatbot system.
+Currently, this feature has not yet been developed.

 ## 🌐 Contact:
 <div align="center">